9a4ge/wspr2sondehub/README.md

 # php
 You can find many webpages on how to install PHP on Windows and Unix.

-Be sure that in your phpi.ini file, in the [curl] section, curl.cainfo points to the cacert.pem file that is a part of this repository.
+Be sure that in your php.ini file, in the [curl] section, curl.cainfo points to the cacert.pem file that is a part of this repository.
 Windows example:
 curl.cainfo ="C:\php\cacert.pem"